mpham26uchicago/FrozenYoghourt/README.md

 FrozenYoghourt
 --------------

-FrozenYoghourt is a collections of useful modules for working with circuit theory.
+FrozenYoghourt is a collections of useful modules for working with quantum circuit.
 Our library offers a tool for both numerical calculation with numpy that is optimized for speed and symbolic manipulation with sympy that is helpful for studying closed form circuit.

 We divide our library into 4 main modules.